 Before you start your build, you need to decide the main function of your machine will be.
 Yes it is, or can be, a multi-function machine but it should be sized for a specific purpose and then see what additions might be used later on.
-Most functions benefit greatly from having a short machine, 3D printing is the only function where a longer z axis is desired, but still is not ideal.
+All functions benefit greatly from having a short machine, 3D printing is the only function where a longer z axis is desired, but still is not ideal.

 Milling or Routing…Everything But 3D Printing

 This geometry is best with short legs and a short z axis.
 It was designed first and foremost as a cnc mill/router.
 If you think about it on those terms standard bits are no longer than 3/4″-1 1/4″ so you actually only need double that much travel in the z axis, any more is just for material clearance and there are other ways to deal with that, like a drop table.
 Keeping a short z axis and short legs keeps the machine as rigid, accurate, and as fast as possible.
 This is the same for laser, drag knife, foam cutting, plotting, ect.
 I highly recommend 81mm working Z (the lowest on the Primo).

 This machine is an amazing large format 3D printer in the X and Y directions, if you need a machine for tall prints this is not the best option (can’t win em all).
 The maximum length for the z axis is about 12″ using a bowden style setup with the extruder mounted to the xyz piece of the gantry, 8″ max for an mk style extruder.
 Again shorter is more rigid, accurate, and fast.
 I Recommend 6″ or less.